The Importance of Independent (Third-Party) Lab Testing

 The last item third-party labs will test for is biological contaminants.

 This includes molds, fungi, parasites, and bacteria that may have infected the plant material.
-If contaminated hemp goes through the extraction process they will contaminate the final product.
+If contaminated hemp goes through the extraction process it will contaminate the final product.

 Biological contaminants can trigger allergic reactions, or cause direct harm to the end-user.
 It’s very important that all CBD products you consume are free from these contaminants.